© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Round Barrow on E Slope of Freni Fawr is a scheduled monument protected by Cadw under reference PE290.
 View the official record →

-Round Barrow on E Slope of Freni Fawr is a Bronze Age funerary monument located on the eastern slope of Freni Fawr in Pembrokeshire, Wales.
+Round Barrow on E Slope of Freni Fawr is a Bronze Age burial monument located on the eastern slope of Freni Fawr in Pembrokeshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE290.

 Round Barrow on E Slope of Freni Fawr is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE290.